Differential models for the Anderson dual to bordism theories and invertible QFT's, II: Introduction

 First, we explain the motivations of the previous paper.
-As we recall in Section \ref{sec_preliminary_2}, the differential group $(\widehat{I\Omega^G_\dR})^n(X)$ consists of pairs $(\omega, h)$, where $\omega \in \Omega^*_{\mathrm{clo}}(X) \otimes_\R {H}^\bullet(MTG; \R)$ with total degree $n$, and $h$ is a map which assigns $\R/\Z$-values to {\it differential stable tangential $G$-cycles} of dimension $(n-1)$ over $X$, which satisfy a compatibility condition with respect to bordisms.
+As we recall in Section \ref{sec_preliminary_2}, the differential group $(\widehat{I\Omega^G_\dR})^n(X)$ consists of pairs $(\omega, h)$, where $\omega \in \Omega^n_{\mathrm{clo}}(X; {H}^\bullet(MTG; \R))$ where $n$ is the total degree, and $h$ is a map which assigns $\R/\Z$-values to {\it differential stable tangential $G$-cycles} of dimension $(n-1)$ over $X$, which satisfy a compatibility condition with respect to bordisms.
+The physical interpretation is that $h$ is the complex phase of the partition function of an invertible QFT.
 For example, given a hermitian line bundle with unitary connection over $X$, the pair of the first Chern form and the holonomy function gives an element for $G = \mathrm{SO}$ and $n = 2$ (Subsection \ref{subsec_hol_target}).
-Similarly, given a hermitian vector bundle with unitary connection, we can construct even-degree elements for $G = \mathrm{Spin}^c$ using the reduced eta invariants of twisted Dirac operators (Subsection \ref{subsec_complex_eta}).
+Similarly, given a hermitian vector bundle with unitary connection, we can construct even-degree elements for $G = \mathrm{Spin}^c$ using the reduced eta invariants of twisted Dirac operators (Subsection \ref{subsec_complex_eta}): this theory is related to anomaly of spinor field theory.
 Then, a natural mathematical question arises: {\it what are these elements mathematically?} It is natural to expect a topological characterization of these elements.
-Questions of this kind also appears in \cite[Conjecture 9.70]{Freed:2016rqq}.
+Questions of this kind also appears in \cite[Conjecture 9.70]{Freed:2016rqq} (also recalled in Conjecture \ref{conj_anomaly_fermion} below).
 This paper is devoted to this question.
 Actually, these examples are special cases of the general construction in this paper which we now explain.

 Now we explain the general settings.
 In this paper, the tangential structure groups $G = \{G_d, s_d, \rho_d\}_{d \in \Z_{\ge 0}}$ (see Section \ref{sec_preliminary_2}) is assumed to be {\it multiplicative}, i.e., the corresponding Madsen-Tillmann spectrum $MTG$ is equipped with a structure of a ring spectrum.
 Assume we are given a ring spectrum $E$ with a homomorphism of ring spectra,